-GCSE Product Design Exam Board – AQA
+Exam Board – AQA

 Key Stage 3

-Product design is taught in mixed ability groups across Years 7, 8 and 9.
+Design and Technology is taught in mixed ability groups across Years 7, 8 and 9.
 A selection of projects include graphics, woodwork, textiles and CAD/CAM.

 Current projects are:

 Students will learn a range of drawing techniques as well as a range of making skills, using a variety of tools and equipment.
-Health and safety is taught within all projects across the year groups and it is essential that all students adhere to the health and safety rules.
+Health and Safety is taught within all projects across the year groups and it is essential that all students adhere to the Health and Safety rules.